Skip to main content

 Illustration of a white dog with pointy ears and a turquoise bandana, surrounded by a sunny park landscape.

-Quick Answer
+Quick answer

 • Yes, dogs can eat pears

-• Serve ripe and without seeds
+• Serve them ripe and without seeds

 • A healthy snack in small amounts

-How to Feed Pears
+How to feed pears

-Nutritional Values and Dosage
+Nutritional values and amount

-Guidelines by body weight (fresh, peeled, seedless, per day):
+Guideline amounts by body weight (fresh, peeled, seedless, per day):

-• Small dog (up to 10 kg): 1 to 2 small pieces (approx. 20 g)
+• Small dog (up to 10 kg): 1 to 2 small pieces (about 20 g)

-• Medium dog (10 to 25 kg): 2 to 4 pieces (approx. 40 g)
+• Medium dog (10 to 25 kg): 2 to 4 pieces (about 40 g)

-• Large dog (over 25 kg): up to half a pear (approx. 80 g)
+• Large dog (over 25 kg): up to half a pear (about 80 g)

 Question 1 of 3